Kimmy76/Kimmy76/README.md

 - 👋 Hi, I’m @Kimmy76
 - 👀 I’m interested in making websites and apps
 - 🌱 I’m currently learning making drawings with code
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a cool app
 - 📫 How to reach me kimberlyvdll@outlook.com

 <!---